Vitamix 5300 Review, Comparison & Buying Tips

-Below is our Vitamix 5300 review of this new hybrid Vitamix made exclusively for Costco and available on Amazon.
+Below is our Vitamix 5300 review and comparison of this hybrid Vitamix made exclusively for Costco (the Vitamix 5300C is the identical blender as the 5300) and available on Amazon.
 With the release of this unique model for a specific market segment, we’ve received a lot of customer questions.
 Below we answer them all.

 Look beyond the container…

 THIS MONTH’S *Exclusive Vitamix Deals* (in cart)

 The release of the Vitamix 5300 created stir because it came on the heels of the Next Generation (7500/750) release which introduced the new low-profile 64-oz blending container.
 With the introduction of this new container Vita-mix stated that the low-profile 64-ounce container can not be used with any C-Series models because the size and width of the compact container blade puts undue stress on the classic motor.
 Therefore, the new container could not be used with any of the C-Series models.
 The Vitamix 5300 is essentially a C-Series model with its motor having additional power to handle the added force of the wider container.
 This has allowed the use of the new blending container.

 Vitamix 5300 vs 7500